jessesbyers/covid19_world_tracker_frontend/README.md

 ![Imgur](https://i.imgur.com/2FlpfS6.png)

-5. Click on any chart to see an enlarged chart, and use the buttons on the left sidebar to view each type of data.
+5. Click on any chart to see country-specific data.
+If the country has data broken down by province or state, you can interact with the data at that level.
+Otherwise, you will be able to interact with a full-size chart for that country.
+Use the buttons on the left sidebar to view each type of data.
 Hover over each bar to see detailed information about that day.

-6. Click on "Return to Collection" to go back to your collection of countries.

-6. Use the "Home" and "View Collection" buttons to continue exploring the map, generating more questions, and looking for patterns and trends in the data.

 * *The graphs are best viewed on a larger screen to enable all interactive features, especially #3 above.
 However, they can also be viewed on mobile devices with more limited interactions.*